What does dependency status mean on FAFSA®?

 The answers you provide to the questions on the FAFSA® will determine whether you’re considered a dependent or independent student.
 Make sure to read the questions carefully, as they may change a little every year.

-- As of today, are you married?
-(Also, answer “Yes” if you are separated but not divorced.)
+• As of today, are you married?
+(Answer “No” if you are separated but not divorced.)

-- Do you have dependents (other than your children or spouse) who live with you and who receive more than half of their support from you, now and through June 30, 2024?
+• Do you have children or other people (excluding your spouse) who live with you and who receive more than half of their support from you now and between July 1, 2024, and June 30, 2025?

 If you answered yes to at least one of these questions, you’re considered an independent student and won’t be required to provide information about your parents on the FAFSA®.